the-events-calendar/tribe-common/readme.txt

 = [6.0.2] 2024-08-20 =

 * Fix - Fixed attendee, updated attendee, and checkin endpoints from having invalid response for workflow operation 'id' to be of type 'Integer' but is of type 'String'.
 [EVA-160]
-* Fix - Stellar Sale's banner links, details, and HTML tags handling.
+* Fix - Liquid Web Sale's banner links, details, and HTML tags handling.
 [TEC-5121]
 * Tweak - Change setup of queues for Automator integrations to use Event Tickets Plus and Events Calendar Pro hooks instead of the core versions.
 [EVA-160]
 * Tweak - Move Registering of Power Automate and Zapier endpoints to Event Tickets Plus and Events Calendar Pro.
 [EVA-160]
 * Language - 0 new strings added, 0 updated, 1 fuzzied, and 0 obsoleted